neuschaefer/reform-handbook/src/source/parts.rst

 The stereo speakers are mounted below the display and secured with the speaker holders.
 Each holder is mounted with two M2x4 flathead screws.

-Both speaker and display cable are fed through a hollow part in the hinge and into the main box.
+Both speaker and display cable are fed through a cutout in the hinge and into the main box.

 Four neodymium magnets are mounted along the top edge.
 These, together with their counterparts in the main box, hold the laptop shut when closed.